 Spur formation usually means arthritis and bone spurs.
 Bone spurs either come about as a natural part of aging or as part of arthritis.
 When a joint tries to shore itself up, it builds these calcuim deposits, bone spurs.
 If they are not interferring with a nerve or soft tissue, then they should be left alone.
 It says, minimal, so it should be okay.
-C2-C3: There is a left paracentral focal disc profusion with resultant effacement and indentation of the thecal sac.

 [COLOR=Magenta][B]C6-C7[/B]: There is a broad-based central focal disc protusion with resultant effacement and indentation of the thecal sac and questional effacement of the spinal cord.[/COLOR]

 [COLOR=Magenta]Impressions: Left paracentral focal disc profusion at [B]C2-C3 [/B] with resultant effacement and indentation of the thecal sac.[/COLOR]

 "[COLOR=Magenta]There is effacement and [B]possible displacement of the of the exisiting [B]C5 [/B] nerve root complex on the right side, along with mild neuroforaminal stenosis on the right side.[/COLOR][/B]"

 These are the words that should concern you the most, [B]nerve root and stenosis[/B]